pymc-devs/pymc-examples/examples/case_studies/reinforcement_learning.myst.md

 In the end, the function returns the negative sum of all the log probabilities, which is equivalent to multiplying the probabilities in their original scale.

-(The first action is ignored just to make the output comparable to the later Aesara function.
+(The first action is ignored just to make the output comparable to the later PyTensor function.
 It doesn't actually change any estimation, as the initial probabilities are fixed and do not depend on either the $\alpha$ or $\beta$ parameters.)

 ```{code-cell} ipython3
 ---